APS-Networks/APS-One-touch/ReadMe.md

  e.g. You can directly trigger SAL installation by executing `python3 sal.py <optional - abs path to settings file>`, in case dependencies SDE and BSP are already installed, This save user from giving inputs for dependencies.

-## Recommendations
-This version of AOT currently is tested on :
-* Ubuntu 18.04.4 LTS
-* gcc-8/g++-8

 ## Support

-Raise issues or raise issue in GitHub repo : <https://github.com/apsnw/APS-One-touch/issues>
+Raise issues in GitHub repo : <https://github.com/apsnw/APS-One-touch/issues> or in APSN support portal.